 In October 2022, The Cut published “What Happened to Maya,” which follows Maya Kowalski, a 10-year-old girl who went to the emergency room complaining of mysterious, excruciating pain.
-Her story is the basis of a new Netflix documentary, Take Care of Maya.
+Her story became the basis of the Netflix documentary, Take Care of Maya.
 On November 9, 2023, after suing Johns Hopkins All Children’s Hospital in St. Petersburg for more than $200 million — alleging false imprisonment, medical negligence, battery, fraud, and intentional infliction of emotional distress, among other harms — a Florida jury awarded Maya’s family $211 million.

 One Saturday afternoon in the fall of 2016, Dr. Sally Smith received a call from the pediatric emergency room at Johns Hopkins All Children’s Hospital in St. Petersburg, Florida.
 Smith was the medical director of the child-protection team for Pinellas County, and she grabbed a piece of paper to take notes.
 Maya Kowalski, she wrote.
 The name belonged to a 10-year-old girl who had just been admitted for abdominal pain.

 Smith listened as a doctor detailed the case.
 The girl’s parents, Beata and Jack Kowalski, had told the hospital that Maya suffered from a neurological disorder called complex regional pain syndrome, or CRPS.
 They said that she was acutely sensitive to stimuli of all kinds and that disabling pain radiated through her legs and feet, requiring the use of a wheelchair.
 Maya spent 24 hours in the intensive-care unit at All Children’s, screaming and writhing.
 When a nurse attempted to conduct an ultrasound, her mother insisted that the only way Maya could tolerate the contact was if she received an infusion of ketamine.